 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the NET returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

-If the NET returns after the original treatment, it is called recurrent NET.
+If the NET returns after the original treatment, it is called a recurrent NET.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+Your doctor may suggest clinical trials that are studying new ways to treat a recurrent NET.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with a recurrent tumor sometimes experience emotions such as disbelief or fear.
 You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.

 Recovery from a NET is not always possible.
-If the tumor cannot be cured or controlled, the disease may be called advanced or incurable.
+If the tumor cannot be cured or controlled, the disease may be called advanced and incurable.